Should zoos be banned? Are zoos bad or good?

 zoos are an important educational resource

-3. Zoos help in fighting animal extinction
+3. Zoos contribute to fight animal extinction

 Given that the mass destruction of wildlife habitats across the globe continues unabated and species such as elephants, big cats, birds, primates, rhinos, reptiles, and many others are at real risk of extinction, larger zoos have now stepped in with the hopes of stopping or at least slowing the decline of these endangered species.